Did you know?

 Money, while it cannot buy happiness, is an important means to achieving higher living standards.
-In Iceland, the average household net-adjusted disposable income is lower than the OECD average of 23 047 USD a year.
+In Iceland, the average household net-adjusted disposable income per capita is lower than the OECD average of 23 938 USD a year.

-Concerning the public sphere, there is a strong sense of community and high levels of civic participation in Iceland, where 98% of people believe that they know someone they could rely on in time of need, higher than the OECD average of 90%.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 85% during recent elections; among the highest in the OECD where the average is 72%.
-Voter turnout for the top 20% of the population is 88% and for the bottom 20% it is 77%, slightly narrower than the OECD average gap of 12 percentage points.
+Concerning the public sphere, there is a strong sense of community and high levels of civic participation in Iceland, where 96% of people believe that they know someone they could rely on in time of need, higher than the OECD average of 89%.
+Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 81% during recent elections; higher than the OECD average of 72%.
+Voter turnout for the top 20% of the population is an estimated 84% and for the bottom 20% it is an estimated 74%, slightly narrower than the OECD average gap of 11 percentage points.

-In general, Icelanders are more satisfied with their lives than the OECD average, with 87% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is higher than the OECD average of 80%.
+In general, Icelanders are more satisfied with their lives than the OECD average, with 85% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is higher than the OECD average of 76%.